-PAHO supports the global access efforts within the “COVID-19 Vaccine Global Access (COVAX) Facility” through its Revolving Fund.
-The COVAX Facility is the only global initiative that is working with governments and manufacturers to ensure safe and effective COVID-19 vaccines are rapidly available and affordable to the highest risk populations worldwide, regardless of income level.
+PAHO supports the global access efforts within the “WHO Access to COVID-19 Tools Accelerator (ACT)” and its vaccine pillar COVAX through its Revolving Fund.
+The COVAX Facility is the only global initiative that works with governments and manufacturers to ensure safe and effective COVID-19 vaccines are available to the highest risk populations worldwide, regardless of income level.
 Member States participating in the COVAX Facility through the PAHO Revolving Fund are recognized as a regional bloc.

 For more information on the COVAX Facility, visit Gavi: COVAX facility and WHO: COVAX facility

 PAHO has been advocating for more doses to be donated to the region of the Americas and through its Revolving Fund has been proactively involving in planning and operations along with the US government for its bilateral donations and COVAX donated doses from Sweden, Norway, Spain, and Canada, among others.

 The Revolving Fund is providing guidance to direct the resources to the most needed and expediting and removing bottlenecks with donors.

 Component 3: Regional access to additional COVID-19 vaccine